seanorama/masterclass/security-advanced/README.md

   - *a kerberos principal not longer needs to be passed in*
   - trust store is being passed in

+- If beeline client is not installed on your Knox host, you will need to copy over the jks file from Knox node (from `/usr/hdp/current/knox-server/data/security/keystores/gateway.jks`) to the node where you are running beeline from.

+- In the below connect string change:
+  - Knox node internal hostname
+  - path to gateway.jks
-- change trustStorePassword password to whatever you set it to when installing Knox
+  - trustStorePassword password to whatever you set it to when installing Knox
 ```
 beeline --verbose -u jdbc:hive2://INTERNAL_HOSTNAME_OF_KNOX_NODE:8443/;ssl=true;sslTrustStore=/usr/hdp/current/knox-server/data/security/keystores/gateway.jks;trustStorePassword=YOUR_KNOX_PASSWORD;transportMode=http;httpPath=gateway/default/hive
 ```
-  - You may need to copy over the jks file from Knox node (from `/usr/hdp/current/knox-server/data/security/keystores/gateway.jks`) to the node where you are running beeline from, if they are no co-located.

-- When prompted enter username/password: sales1/BadPass#1
+- When prompted enter username/password
+  - sales1/BadPass#1 should work
+  - hr1/BadPass#1 should not

+- This shows how Knox helps end users access Hive securely over HTTPS.

 ------------------